Basic workflow with no add-on ID (Manifest V2)

-browser_specific_settings key in manifest.json.
-However, this key is usually optional.
-If you don't set it, then you can usually develop, debug, publish, and update your extension without ever having to deal with an ID.
+An add-on ID is usually optional for Manifest V2 extensions.
+If you don't set it, you can generally develop, debug, publish, and update your extension without ever having to deal with an ID.
 One advantage of this is that Google Chrome does not recognize the

-browser_specific_settings key and will show a warning if you include it.
+browser_specific_settings key and shows a warning if you include it.

 Developing and debugging

 Once you have finished developing the extension, you can package it and submit it to AMO for review and signing.
-If the packaged extension you upload does not contain an ID, AMO will generate one for you.
-It's only at this point that the add-on will be assigned a permanent ID, which will be embedded in the signed packaged extension.
+If the packaged extension you upload does not contain an ID, AMO generates one.
+It's only at this point that the add-on is assigned a permanent ID, which is embedded in the signed packaged extension.

-Even after this point, though, you don't generally have to deal with the ID at all.
+After publication, you don't generally have to deal with the ID.
 You can continue to develop the add-on without an ID, and when you want to update, upload the new version by visiting the add-on's AMO page.
-Because you are uploading the add-on through that page, AMO knows that this is an update to this particular add-on, even though it doesn't contain an ID.
+Because you are uploading the add-on through that page, AMO knows that this is an update to the add-on, even though it doesn't contain an ID.

-It’s essential with this workflow that you update the add-on manually using its page on AMO, otherwise AMO will not understand that the submission is an update to an existing add-on, and will treat the update as a brand-new add-on.
+With this workflow, you must update the add-on manually using its page on AMO.
+Otherwise, AMO does not understand that the submission is an update to an existing add-on and treats the update as a new add-on.